espressomd/espresso/doc/sphinx/electrostatics.rst

     elc = espressomd.electrostatics.ELC(actor=p3m, gap_size=box_l * 0.2, maxPWerror=1e-3)
     system.electrostatics.solver = elc

-Although it is technically feasible to remove ``elc`` from the list of actors and then to add the ``p3m`` object, it is not recommended because the P3M parameters are mutated by *ELC*, e.g. the ``epsilon`` is made metallic.
+Although it is technically feasible to detach ``elc`` from the system and then to attach the ``p3m`` object, it is not recommended because the P3M parameters are mutated by *ELC*, e.g. the ``epsilon`` is made metallic.
 It is safer to instantiate a new P3M object instead of recycling one that has been adapted by *ELC*.